Log1x/poet/README.md

 ],
 ```

-In it's simplest form, a post type can be created by simply passing a string.
+In it's simplest form, a post type can be created by simply passing a string:

 ```php
 'post' => [